The LivePlan Dashboard creates a side-by-side comparison of two important sets of data:

 If you don't use one of these integrated accounting solutions, you can use the manual entry interface to manually enter your results.

 At this point, you may want to add your client as a collaborator on the LivePlan company you've created.
 If you want your client to be able to edit parts of the company (including the Dashboard), invite them as a contributor.
 If you just want your client to have read-only access and the ability to view the metrics on the Dashboard, invite them as a guest.
-The following article provides instructions for adding these users to a company:
+The following article provides instructions for adding these users:

-Once you have both sets of values in LivePlan, read Using the Dashboard overview and Trends: Comparing actuals to your plan or performance to learn about the charts and metrics available on the Dashboard.
+Once you have both sets of values in LivePlan, read these articles to learn about the charts and metrics available in the Dashboard: